google/osv-scanner/README.md

    1. If you want to test it, check the pre-release box before publishing it
    2. Otherwise, publish it normally and you're all set

+## Limitations of OSV-Scanner

+OSV scanner reads package manager dependencies declaration files or their lock files.
+It means OSV can only scan dependencies which are declared in a standard and enforced way by each supported dependency manager.

+We will detail here any known limitations.

+### NPM / PNPM

+- Only dependencies declared with a version using semver are supported.
+Versions declared as `file:*` will be filtered out.

+### Maven

+- Build system configuration properties (e.g maven.version, tomcat.version) are not supported
+- Only locally defined parent pom files are scanned and reported.
+If the parent is defined in a registry, it will be skipped.
+  It also means that if a property is defined in a registry defined parent configuration, it won't be available.

+### Go

+- go.mod files including version which is not canonical to go (a semver version prefixed by 'v').
+The version reported will depend on the package path:
+  - If the path contains a major version in the path as defined in the [go.mod documentation](https://go.dev/doc/modules/gomod-ref#require) it will be reported
+  - Otherwise, the default v0.0.0 will be reported

 ## Contributing code

 This repository is already a fork of [Google's OSV-Scanner](https://www.github.com/google/osv-scanner).